 Remember that if anyone is in immediate danger you should always call the police first on 999.

-For all new repairs being reported, at present these will be booked on longer attendance time scales, this will enable us to cope with daily emergencies and to manage our work force more effectively during these unusual times.
+For all new repairs being reported, at present these will be booked on longer attendance timescales, this will enable us to cope with the present high demand for daily emergencies and to manage our workforce more effectively during these unusual times.

-If we are attending an emergency, please provide our team with clear access and remain outside of their safe working space, providing them with at least 2 meters clear space to minimise human contact.
-All of our engineers and contractors have the necessary personal protective equipment required to ensure a safe working environment is maintained.
+If we attend your property to undertake a repair, please provide our team with clear access and remain outside of their safe working space.
+Where possible, please remain in a separate room while the repair takes place, providing our team with at least two metres clear space to minimise human contact.
+All our engineers and contractors have the necessary personal protective equipment required to ensure a safe working environment is maintained.

 Mental Health is an issue that is extremely close to our hearts here at Stockport Homes.
 With 1 in 4 people being affected by mental illness each year, and a significant number of our customers dealing with poor mental health, it is a reality that everyone has had experience with, whether at home, work or within the community.